Thomas Winning: Episcopate

-On 22 October 1971 he was nominated to the episcopacy, as Auxiliary Bishop to the Archbishop of Glasgow, being consecrated Titular Bishop of Lugmad on 30 November 1971 and three years later on 23 April 1974 succeeded Archbishop Scanlan when he was translated to the Metropolitan see of Glasgow.
-In 1975 he became the first Roman Catholic Archbishop to address the General Assembly of the Church of Scotland in the history of that Church.
+On 22 October 1971, Winning was nominated to the episcopacy, as Auxiliary Bishop to the Archbishop of Glasgow, being consecrated Titular Bishop of Lugmad on 30 November 1971 and three years later on 23 April 1974, succeeded Archbishop Scanlan when he was translated to the Metropolitan see of Glasgow.
+In 1975, he became the first Roman Catholic Archbishop to address the General Assembly of the Church of Scotland in the history of that Church.
 After his appointment to the College of Cardinals (see below), he was invited once again to address the General Assembly.

-Winning was often outspoken, and unafraid to publicly expound the Roman Church's understanding of moral matters such as abortion and homosexuality (becoming a supporter of a campaign in 2000, led by businessman Brian Souter, against the repeal of Section 28, and ecclesiastical matters such as the celibacy of priests.
+Winning was often outspoken, and unafraid to publicly expound the Roman Church's understanding of moral matters such as abortion and homosexuality (becoming a supporter of a campaign in 2000, led by businessman Brian Souter, against the repeal of Section 28) and ecclesiastical matters such as the celibacy of priests.
 He challenged the Act of Settlement.
 He also began a scheme to give financial support to young mothers, as an alternative to abortion.
 He rejected a plan to renovate and extend St Andrew's Cathedral, as the money would be better spent on the poor of the Archdiocese.
-He played a major role in bringing Pope John Paul II to Britain in 1982, a visit that was almost called off because of the Falklands Conflict that coincided with the visit.
-Winning is thought to have convinced the Pope to continue with the visit which was the first official visit to the United Kingdom by a Pontiff.
+He played a major role in bringing Pope John Paul II to the UK in 1982, a visit that was almost called off because of the Falklands Conflict that coincided with the scheduled visit.
+Winning is thought to have convinced the Pope to continue with the visit which was the first official visit to the United Kingdom by any Pope.